 While you’re book shopping, you should also check out two other Texas cookbooks that came out this year: Lou Lambert’s and June Naylor’s Big Ranch, Big City Cookbook, a beautiful survey of Lou’s delicious West Texas-inspired cooking, and a reissue of Cheryl and Bill Jamison’s Texas Home Cooking, a classic that has recipes for just about everything.

 This year has been a tough one for Texas.
 The ongoing drought has brought on a series of disasters, such as the loss of crops and livestock, not to mention the horrible wildfires that devastated parts of the state.
 In light of all this, a charitable donation to a disaster relief organization working to help Texas is an excellent way to give back to the place you love.
-There are many, but here are a few to get you started: Central Texas Red Cross or one of the other Red Cross chapters across Texas; Texas Episcopal Disaster Relief and Development, and the state government’s own fund, The Texas Disaster Fund.
+There are many, but here are a few to get you started: Red Cross chapters across Texas; Texas Episcopal Disaster Relief and Development, and the state government’s own fund, The Texas Disaster Fund.

 Of course, there are many other terrific gifts for homesick Texans.
 For instance, if you’re looking for grapefruits, barbecue, tamales or more, then check out this gift guide, this gift guide and this gift guide from previous years.